You did it — you created the perfect survey! But what’s the point if no one takes it??

 Keep it concise.

+The best survey email subject lines are brief and to the point.
 You have the body of the email to capture the nitty-gritty details, so only include the most compelling information in the subject.

-A good rule of thumb to follow is to keep your subject line under 10 words and to use no more than 40-50 characters.
+I think a good rule of thumb to follow is to keep your subject line under 10 words and to use no more than 40-50 characters.

 Make it personal.

-Use their name or specific details about their purchase history as part of your survey communications to show them you acknowledge them as an individual.
+Customers want to feel like you value them personally, so it’s important to craft a subject line that humanizes the interaction and adds a personal touch.
+I suggest using their name or specific details about their purchase history as part of your survey communications to show them you acknowledge them as an individual.

 Highlight incentives.